 Most cannabinoids, in fact, are simply iterations of a core group of around 10 substances.
-CBD, for instance, has two alternate forms: CBDa, a precursor substance, and CBDV, an entirely separate but very similar cannabinoid.
+For example, CBD has two alternate forms: CBDa, a precursor substance, and CBDV, an entirely separate but very similar cannabinoid.

-Then, CBDV also has its own precursor, CBDVa, so you can see how things get complicated quickly.
+Then, CBDV also has its own precursor, CBDVa.
+You can see how things get complicated quickly.
 It might be quite some time until we establish exactly how many cannabinoids there are.

 2. Is cannabielsoin the same thing as cannabifuran?